 Interestingly, Substance Abuse and Mental Health Services Administration (SAMHSA) found that people who obtain bachelor’s degrees are less likely to misuse prescription drugs.
 Conversely, even if they go to college, people with a mental illness are more likely to misuse prescriptions.
 Professors and administrators in institutes of higher education can provide college students with mental health resources to help prevent prescription drug abuse.

 People in impoverished communities could also benefit from more community-based education and psychological counseling on how to prevent the pitfalls of opioid prescription misuse.
 Furthermore, at-risk communities can benefit from safe syringes and monitored spaces where they can wean themselves off of opioids.

 As mentioned, heroin and other opioids laced with fentanyl and fentanyl analogs are causing the most overdose deaths.
 Prevention measures should seek to keep users from taking dirty heroin by providing a safe alternative such as methadone and involving users in social support groups with the express aim of helping them quit opioids.
 Naloxone must be made widely available to prevent drug overdose deaths.

-To treat opioid use disorder (OUD) it’s necessary to address the issue of chronic pain, because chronic pain, combined with opioid use, often leads to OUD.
+To treat opioid use disorder it’s necessary to address the issue of chronic pain, because combined with opioid use, it often leads to OUD.
 The number of prescriptions doctors write for chronic pain patients also increases the amount of opioids in circulation.
-Psychologists are particularly well-equipped to help the 100 million people suffering from chronic pain in the US.
-According to the American Psychological Association, psychological treatment emphasizes “understanding and managing the thoughts, emotions and behaviors that accompany” chronic pain.
+Psychologists are particularly well-equipped to help the 100 million people suffering from chronic pain in the U.S. According to the American Psychological Association, psychological treatment emphasizes “understanding and managing the thoughts, emotions, and behaviors that accompany” chronic pain.